andreaiacono/andreaiacono.github.io/tesi/thesis.md

 over time and the mechanisms of dependence of the same factors on the population itself and on the environment that surrounds it.

-The first scientific study on populations is the \"Essay on Population\" written by Malthus in 1798; the thesis on which the book is founded is that populations have within themselves the capacity to grow exponentially, or if preferred, geometrically; this type of growth has
+The first scientific study on populations is the "Essay on Population" written by Malthus in 1798; the thesis on which the book is founded is that populations have within themselves the capacity to grow exponentially, or if preferred, geometrically; this type of growth has